-BASED IN HAWAII HAVING RETURNED FROM SINGAPORE...
+BASED IN THE USA HAVING RETURNED FROM SINGAPORE...

 THIS FULL-TIME SWIM COACH and former professional triathlete turned World Record holding, and extreme marathon swimmer...is one of the most marketable and recognizable athletes on the planet!
 After a World Record channel swimming debut, people notice when Meredith walks into the room but not for the obvious reasons...

 The Kate Moss of the channel swimming world - by most athletic industry standards Meredith is "not impressive enough" meaning that at 5'6" and just over 120 pounds she is too short, too small and too old - plus (her favorite) she doesn't "look like an athlete".
 According to most marketing professionals "SHE DOES NOT EVEN LOOK LIKE A SWIMMER"!